dirkroorda/laf-fabric/docs/texts/about-laf-fabric.rst

 Description
 ===========
-LAF-fabric is a Python tool for running Python scripts with access to the information in a LAF resource.
+LAF-fabric is a Python tool for running Python notebooks with access to the information in a LAF resource.
 It has two major components:

 #. a LAF compiler for transforming a LAF resource into binary data
    that can be loaded nearly instantly into Python data structures;
-#. an execution environment that gives Python scripts access to LAF data
+#. an execution environment that gives Python notebooks access to LAF data
    and is optimized for feature lookup.

 The selling point of LAF-fabric is performance, both in terms of speed and memory usage.